Email the Author

 About the Author

-As a consultant he has advised a lot of companies from different domains.
-The insights into their challenges are one source of his experience that he shares in his books and presentations.
+As a consultant, he has advised numerous companies across various domains.
+His insights into their challenges are one source of his experience that he shares in books and presentations.

-Tim has written many books about modeling including Systems Engineering with SysML (Morgan Kaufmann, 2008) and Model-Based System Architecture (Wiley, 2015).
-He is the editor of the pragmatic and independent MBSE methodology SYSMOD – the Systems Modeling Toolbox.
+Tim has written many books on modeling, including Model-Based Product Line Engineering, Model-Based System Architecture, and AI Assisted MBSE with SysML.
+He is the editor of the pragmatic and independent MBSE methodology SYSMOD.